Lana-chan/picocalc_lua/API.md

 2. `number` - The vertical cursor position in characters

 ## `setCursorPos(x, y)`
-Sets the terminal cursor position
+Sets the terminal cursor position, starting at (1, 1) for top left

 **Parameters**
 1. `x : number` - The horizontal cursor position in characters